 Some RV rentals will offer insurance at an additional cost, which can vary between companies.

-At Outdoorsy, any kind of RV or motorhome, trailers, campers, toy haulers, and other specialty or custom RV comes with insurance protection during its rental period.
+At Outdoorsy, any kind of RV or motorhome comes with insurance protection during its rental period – even for a monthly rental.
 You have the choice to pick the insurance coverage that’s right for your trip.
 It can be Peace of Mind, Essential, or Risk Taker.
 Each plan has varied physical and liability protection.

 RVezy also provides rental insurance for every trip.
-It offers a range of coverage options, road assistance, and a support team in case mishaps happen on your trip.
-It can be a Premium Coverage or a Standard Coverage, both of which offer the best quality of protection you need during your rental period.
+It offers a range of coverage options, road assistance, and a support team in case of any mishaps during your trip.
+You can get Premium Coverage or Standard Coverage, both of which offer the best quality of protection you need during your rental period.

 Here is my in-depth review of these RV rental platforms: